bridal makeup kit

 Physicians Formula Butter Bronzer in Bronzer

 A bronzer is essential to a bridal makeup kit.
 Once you apply foundation, the skin tone will be balanced out to one shade and you can look rather flat and dimensionless.
 Bronzer will warm up the skin and add dimension back when applied to the areas where the sun normally hits the skin.
 I apply bronzer in the hollows of the cheeks, around the jaw line, and on the temples.
 Normally, I also use it to contour the nose, or even opt for a separate contour shade.
 To keep the look simple and natural, no contour is being used.
-My bronzer pick is Physician Formula’s Butter Bronzer in Bronzer.

 Why it makes the cut: The shade Bronzer is very light, which decreases the chance of you being too heavy-handed in application.
 You can easily build this shade up to your desired intensity.
 The formula practically blends itself, which makes it great for beginners and to minimize the risk harsh lines.